Iris sibirica: Description

 It has 3 brown paper-like spathes (leaves of the flower bud), that are reddish at the base, measuring between 3–5 cm long.

 The flowers come in a range of blue shades.
 From violet-blue, to blue, and occasionally white.
 The flowers are 6–7 cm in diameter.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The drooping obovate falls, measuring 5–7 cm long and 2–2.5 cm wide, have a wide (or flaring) white blade or signal (central part of the petal) with dark-blue to violet veining.
 The white forms of the iris have a tinge of lavender and dark veining.

 The smaller narrow upright standards are between 4.5–5 cm long and 1.5–1.8 cm wide.

 It has a light to dark blue-violet, circular perianth tube, about 1 cm long, pale blue style (about 4–5 cm long), a pedicel between 1–15 cm long and a 1.5–2 cm roundly triangular, ovary.

 After the iris has flowered, it produces a short stubby seed capsule, which is roundly triangular with low ridges at angles, measuring 3–4.5 cm by 1–1.3 cm.
 Inside the capsule, are 2 rows of seeds, which are thin, flat, shaped like a capital 'D' and dark brown seeds, measuring about 5 mm by 3 mm.

 Biochemistry

-It has been studied various times.
+It has been studied several times.